AnthonyP57/Cirilla---a-LLM-made-on-a-budget/LLama_decoder_only_architecture/README.md

 [^3]The context length was around 4k with model sizes varying from ~7B to 70B and introduced GQA (grouped query attention).

 ## Normalization and RMS Norm
-Why we do normalization? - we do this to somehow keep the data from the previous layer passed to the next layer in the same range, so that the layers do not need to change drastically (the phenomenon of drasticly changing the model weights is called the Internal Covariance Shift).
+[^2]Why we do normalization? - we do this to somehow keep the data from the previous layer passed to the next layer in the same range, so that the layers do not need to change drastically (the phenomenon of drasticly changing the model weights is called the Internal Covariance Shift).
 ### Layer normalization
 $x' = \frac{(x-\mathbb{E}[x])}{\sqrt{\mathbb{Var}([x]) + \epsilon}} \cdot \gamma + \beta$